 Smart Layouts for Small Spaces

-Float furniture away from walls—this actually makes rooms feel larger.
+Float furniture away from walls — this actually makes rooms feel larger.
 Use one larger rug rather than multiple small ones.
-Choose furniture with visible legs for airy feeling.
-Embrace empty corners rather than filling every space.
+Choose furniture with visible legs for an airy feeling, and embrace empty corners rather than filling every space.

-Small rooms magnify clutter.
+💡 Declutter Ruthlessly: Small rooms magnify clutter.
 Keep surfaces 70% clear.
 Use hidden storage extensively.
-Edit accessories to essentials only.
-Maintain daily tidying habits.
+Edit accessories to essentials only, and maintain daily tidying habits.

 Working with Interior Decoration Companies